The UNC Policy Manual

 c.
 Describe the process by which the student informs the appropriate campus body or official of intent to return to the institution upon completion of period of service.

-1. Issue a full refund of all payments made by or on behalf of the student, and/or adjust the student’s financial aid account, as appropriate.
+f.
+Provide a full refund of tuition and mandatory fees, and/or adjust the student financial aid account, as appropriate.
+This includes:

-2. Issue a full refund for textbooks purchased through the university bookstore for the semester in progress.
-The student being called to duty must present the textbooks, purchase receipt(s), and a copy of the applicable military orders.[4]
+i.
+Issue a full refund for textbooks purchased through the university bookstore for the semester in progress.
+The student being called to duty must present the textbooks, purchase receipt(s), and a copy of the applicable military order.[3]

 1. Readmit students who seek readmission no later than three years after the completion of the period of service,[5] at the same academic standing as the time of their call to duty, pursuant to 34 CFR §688.18, and subject to campus safety policies and procedures.